haleyrp1803/Black-Eyed-Peas/README.md

 (Images of letters from Washington, Jefferson)

 Throughout the <span eid="Q8676"> Civil War </span>, cowpeas remained an important food for all people throughout the U.S. In the late nineteenth century, American <span eid="Q2787508"> subsistence farmers </span> were encouraged to grow cowpea even if their local climate meant they didn’t get an abundant crop of beans.
 Its usefulness as a soil improver, for erosion control, and as a nutritious fodder for livestock meant that this easy-to-grow crop was a valuable addition to the US farming landscape.
+A 'Farmers Bulletin' of 1920 gave specific official advice on [growing cowpeas](https://books.google.co.uk/books?id=QiOMV1jWGiQC&printsec=frontcover&source=gbs_ViewAPI&redir_esc=y#v=onepage&q&f=true) in the US.
 Cowpea was, and still is, mainly grown in southern hotter states and California, as the warm, dry conditions are more favourable for bean production there.

-A 'Farmers Bulletin' of 1920 gives official advice on growing cowpeas in the US.
-Morse, W. J. (William Joseph).
+ <Morse, W. J. (William Joseph).
 (1920).
 Cowpeas: utilization.
-Washington, D.C.: U.S. Dept. of Agriculture. <--From Hathi Trust--> <--see also https://books.google.co.uk/books?id=QiOMV1jWGiQC&printsec=frontcover&source=gbs_ViewAPI&redir_esc=y#v=onepage&q&f=true --->
+Washington, D.C.: U.S. Dept. of Agriculture.> <--From Hathi Trust--> <--see also https://books.google.co.uk/books?id=QiOMV1jWGiQC&printsec=frontcover&source=gbs_ViewAPI&redir_esc=y#v=onepage&q&f=true --->
 <param ve-image
        label="label"
        license="license"